Jean Sahmie

 Hopi

-Some Awards Earned by Jean
+Some of the Awards Won by Jean

-• 2004 Santa Fe Indian Market, Classification II - Pottery, Division E - Traditional pottery, jars, including wedding jars, Category 1201 - Jars, Hopi: Third Place
+- 2004 Santa Fe Indian Market, Classification II - Pottery, Division E - Traditional pottery, jars, including wedding jars, Category 1201 - Jars, Hopi: Third Place

-• 2004 Santa Fe Indian Market, Classification II - Pottery, Division F - Traditional pottery, painted designs on matte or semi-matte surface, all forms except jars: Best of Division
+- 2004 Santa Fe Indian Market, Classification II - Pottery, Division F - Traditional pottery, painted designs on matte or semi-matte surface, all forms except jars: Best of Division

-• 2004 Santa Fe Indian Market, Classification II - Pottery, Division F - Traditional pottery, painted designs on matte or semi-matte surface, all forms except jars, Category 1303 - Vases: First Place
+- 2004 Santa Fe Indian Market, Classification II - Pottery, Division F - Traditional pottery, painted designs on matte or semi-matte surface, all forms except jars, Category 1303 - Vases: First Place

 (505) 986-1234 - www.andreafisherpottery.com - All Rights Reserved